paing-myo-swe/certificate-generator/README.md

 - Image insertion to image
 - Customizable font, size and color of text
 - Customizable position x, y of text and image
-- Generatable image file and PDF file
+- Generate image file and PDF file

 #### Technologies Used

-Python, OS, Json, Sys, Pytest and Pillow's Image, ImageDraw, ImageFont

 #### Clone The Project